Azure-Samples/cognitive-services-speech-sdk/quickstart/swift/ios/from-microphone/README.md

 ## Prerequisites

 * A subscription key for the Speech service.
 See [Try the speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started).
-* A macOS machine with a microphone and [Xcode](https://geo.itunes.apple.com/us/app/xcode/id497799835?mt=12) version 9.4.1 or later and [CocoaPods](https://cocoapods.org/) installed.
+* A macOS machine with a microphone and [Xcode](https://geo.itunes.apple.com/us/app/xcode/id497799835?mt=12) installed.
+See the [Speech SDK installation quickstart](https://learn.microsoft.com/azure/ai-services/speech-service/quickstarts/setup-platform?pivots=programming-language-swift) for details on system requirements and setup.

 ## Get the code for the sample app